Skip to content

 • how much naproxen sodium can i take

-• ibuprofen versus naproxen sodium
+• ibuprofen vs naproxen sodium

 • is ibuprofen the same as naproxen sodium